axibase/atsd/installation/aws-emr-s3.md

 Axibase Time Series Database can be deployed on HBase using [AWS S3](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hbase-s3.html) as the underlying file system.

-This installation option simplifies backup and recovery as well as allows right-sizing the HBase cluster based on CPU and memory demands as opposed to storage requirements.
+This installation option simplifies backup and recovery in addition to right-sizing the HBase cluster based on CPU and memory demands, as opposed to storage requirements.

 ## Mini-cluster

-The smallest cluster size for testing and development is two EC2 instances one of which can be shared by HBase Master and ATSD.
+The smallest cluster size for testing and development is two EC2 instances, one of which can be shared by the HBase Master and ATSD.

 ## Create Cluster Configuration File

-The configuration enables S3 storage mode with [consistency](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-consistent-view.html) view, and specifies full path to the HBase root directory in S3.
+This configuration enables S3 storage mode with a [consistent view](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-consistent-view.html), and specifies the full path to the HBase root directory in S3.

 ```sh